1170300504/CS224n-Winter-2022/README.md

 ### Other Information

-I'm not a Stanford student! :) The correctness of the answers is absolutely NOT guaranteed.
+I'm not a Stanford student! :) The correctness of the answers is NOT guaranteed.

 ### My email: siyuanq4@illinois.edu